dtgmariano/central_monitoramento/gui/readme.md

-This folder contains the .ui files that design the icu monitoring center
+This folder contains all the files that design both the icu monitoring center and the vital sign monitor simulator